onsclom/wordleRush/readme.md

 # Wrushle

-A timed variant of Wordle
+A timed variant of Wordle.
+Made with html, css, and javascript.